pacifics/PassDao/README.md

 - Set a funding proposal: the dao sharehoders can propose to fund the Dao with a public or private funding.
 In case of private funding, the funding rules can be set in a separated smart contract and the funding can be linked to a contractor proposal that will be executed if the funding is fueled.
 We use this method for the primary funding with a funding smart contract linked to the first project manager proposal.

-- Set a Dao Rules proposal: the dao share holders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period, the maximum period to execute an approved proposal and the date when shares can be transfered.
+- Set a Dao Rules proposal: the dao share holders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period and the date when shares can be transfered.

 - Approve a proposal: share holders can vote for or against a proposal.
 If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.